espadrine/succinct-cybernetics/misc/cryptography.md

 EtM is considered the most secure.
 MtE, for instance, has caused vulnerabilities such as Lucky13 in the way it interacts with padding.

+Usually, you can also insert non-encrypted metadata along with the ciphertext, which you wish to include for integrity in the AE MAC.
+That design is called **Authenticated Encryption with Associated Data** (AEAD).
+For instance, GCM mode supports that.

 ## Asymmetrical cryptography

 Cipher that defines three functions `public, private = keys(random)`,